PicnicSupermarket/dbt-score/docs/programmatic_invocations.md

   project being linted either doesn't raise any warning, or the warnings are small enough to be above the thresholds.
 This generally means "successful linting".
 - `1` in case of linting errors.
-This is the unhappy case: some models or sources in the project raise enough warnings to have a score below the defined thresholds.
+This is the unhappy case: some entities in the project raise enough warnings to have a score below the defined thresholds.
   This generally means "linting doesn't pass".
 - `2` in case of an unexpected error.
 This happens for example if something is misconfigured (for example a faulty dbt project), or the wrong parameters are given to the CLI.
 This generally means "setup needs to be fixed".